RedisLabs/redisraft/docs/Deployment.md

 ### `raft-interval`

-The number of milliseconds between internal RedisRaft cluster chores such as heartbeats, etc.
+The number of milliseconds between internal RedisRaft cluster events such as heartbeats, message retransmissions, and re-election announcements.

-If the timeout values are reduced for faster failure detection, it may be necessary to reduce this value as well.
-Reducing this value will result with more network traffic.
+If the `request-timeout` or `election-timeout` values must be reduced for faster failure detection, you'll also want to reduce this value as well.
+However, reducing this value will result with more network traffic.

 *Default*: 100